 - Criminal appeals in Massachusetts appellate courts and in federal courts nationwide.
 We have won cases both on direct appeal and on collateral appeal.
 Our lawyers understand both the practical realities of criminal trials and the appellate process.

 - Civil and employment matters in Massachusetts appellate courts and in federal court.
 Our lawyers have a range of experience in civil matters, and a particular expertise in employment law and restraining order/harassment prevention order appeals.

-We have drafted numerous amicus briefs in support of defendants in criminal cases.
-For instance, in a sentencing case concerning repeat offenders, Inga Bernstein filed an amicus brief with the Supreme Court on behalf of the National Association of Criminal Defense Lawyers and Families Against Mandatory Minimums.
-In a Massachusetts case concerning mandatory minimums, Emma Quinn-Judge and Monica Shah filed a brief in the Supreme Judicial Court on behalf of The Constitution Project, Drug Policy Alliance, and National Association of Criminal Defense Lawyers.
+- Amicus representation in support of criminal cases.
+We have drafted numerous amicus briefs in support of defendants in criminal cases on behalf of the Massachusetts Association of Criminal Defense Attorneys, National Association of Criminal Defense Lawyers, Families Against Mandatory Minimums, The Constitution Project, Drug Policy Alliance, and National Association of Criminal Defense Lawyers, among others.

 - Public interest amicus briefs.
 We have drafted amicus briefs regarding issues of public interest in a range of civil matters on behalf of groups such as the Massachusetts Employment Lawyers Association (MELA), American Civil Liberties Union of Massachusetts, Foundation for Individual Rights in Education, among others.
 We have particular insight into employment law matters in Massachusetts and in federal court because members of our legal team have served and continue to serve as Co-Chairs for the MELA Amicus Committee.